-Marshmallows are sweet pillows of chewy, gooey heaven that have absolutely nothing to do with basketball’s most exciting month.
-But their fluffy, elastic texture and hit of sugary ecstasy make us crazy with craving anyway.
-Often relegated to a children’s treat, adults want in on this ethereal sugar evolution too.
+Marshmallows are sweet pillows of chewy, gooey heaven.
+Their fluffy, elastic texture and hit of sugary ecstasy make us crazy.
+Often relegated to a children’s campfire treat, adults want in on this ethereal sugar evolution too.
 Who says you have to give up your playful indulgences just because you’re over 18?
 Not us.
 We’ll even transport you to your own candy land by showing you how to create these cloying clouds at home.
 You can make mature marshmallows in sophisticated flavors like vanilla-rose, cardamom, and espresso.
 So adultish.

 In the winter, we love to snuggle with a hot mug of marshmallows bobbing in a pond of cocoa like an icebergs that melt on our tongues.
 Yet marshmallows are also beloved for their stringy sweetness in the summer as s’mores.
 They’re timeless.